Infopisteprojekti/infopiste/documentation/deployment.md

 `front.yaml` similarly runs the frontend tests located in [frontend/tests](../frontend/tests), and also does linting.

+Additionally, the end to end tests in [frontend/e2e](../frontend/e2e/) are run in `front.yaml`.

 `staging-deploy.yaml` builds the frontend and backend Docker images, and pushes them to DockerHub.

 The configuration for the OpenShift staging server deployment can be found in [manifests](../manifests/).
 It includes the following: